Karsan_lab_garden_2026

 The Karsan Lab focuses on two major areas:

-1. Understanding the molecular basis of myeloid malignancies, in particular the preleukemic bone marrow failure conditions called myelodysplastic syndromes (MDS); and
+1. Understanding the molecular basis of myeloid malignancies and their resistance to therapy, in particular the preleukemic bone marrow failure conditions called myelodysplastic syndromes (MDS), and acute myeloid leukemia (AML); and

 Trainees